Kazakhstan–United States relations: Kazakh journalists visit to Los Angeles

 Sabir Kairkhanov, editor-in-chief of Ak Zhaiyk, Botagoz Akzholovna Seidakhmetova, international news editor of Novoye Pokoleniye, and Dossym Satpayev, director of Assessment Risks Group, an NGO which publishes Kazakhstan Risk Review visited the University of California, Los Angeles on 1 August as part of a three-week tour of the U.S. in an attempt to gain insight on the War on Terrorism.
 They met with political science and economics professor Michael Intriligator who told the delegation about the possibility of terrorist attacks targeting the U.S. Navy.
 The journalists noted that in Kazakhstan new courses about terrorism have been added to universities' curricula and Urban terrorism, a book mostly about terrorists in Almaty, has been published.
 They also discussed the Shanghai Cooperation Organization.

 The visitors all ranked Al Qaeda as the 8th greatest terrorist-danger in Kazakhstan.
 Professor Intriligator said it is "absolutely premature to say that we have won the War against Terrorism.
 We are not any safer now than we were before September 11."

-Visit of Midshipmen from Naval Academy in Maryland to Kazakhstan's Embassy in Washington DC
+Visit of midshipmen from Naval Academy in Maryland to Kazakhstan's embassy in Washington, D.C.

 Around 60 midshipmen from the U.S. Naval Academy in Maryland visited the embassy of Kazakhstan in Washington's Open Day at the beginning of October, 2014.
 Embassy staff briefed the midshipmen on Kazakhstan's foreign, defense and economic policies as well as rich historic heritage.
 The future officers were interested in learning more about the cooperation opportunities, Baikonur space launch center and tourism sites.
 Three Kazakh students study at the academy in 2014.